 Life Expectancy: 12 to 16 years

 Considering this breed?
-Read our article about The Cost to Own an Australian Cattle Dog.
+Read our article about The Cost to Own an Australian Cattle Dog or learn Where to Find an Australian Cattle Dog Puppy to Buy or Dog to Adopt.

 Beagle – Very hard to find